domenipavec/django-angular-bootstrap-docker/README.md

 django-angular-bootstrap-boilerplate
 ====================================

+This is a modified version from https://github.com/iktw/django-angular-bootstrap-boilerplate, modified with newer versions, python3, less instead of sass, source maps, ...
 This is a boilerplate to quickly get started with your django project.
-The main includes of this boilerplate is Django, Django SEO Js (Prerender.io), AngularJs and bootstrap.
+The main includes of this boilerplate is Django, AngularJs and bootstrap.

 What's included?
 -
-* Django 1.6.8
-* Django Seo JS
+* Django 1.8.4
-* South
 * Django REST framework
 * Django REST Swagger
 * Django REST JWT